gulzarsingh12/k8s-prep-notes/cks/cluster-hardening.md

 # Network Policy
 To test connectivity `k run tmp --image=nginx:alpine --rm -i --restart=Never -- nc -v 1.1.1.1 53`
  `nc -v host port` is better to test anv availabel easily

+# RBAC
+- Ensure api server is set to use RBAC `--authorization-mode=Node,RBAC`
+- ensure `--insecure-port` is set to 0.
+- ensure `--insecure-bind-address` **is not set**.
+In case its required, it could be set to localhost. it shouldn't be to any network reachable ip address.
+- `--anonymous-auth` to false